Trapigtrogen/FreeGamesBot/README.md

 ### where:
 - token is the bot's token that you get when creating the bot to API
 - embedcolor is the  bordercolor of the message on discord
-- channel_name the name of the channel where the messages should be sent in each server
+- channel_name is the name of the channel where the messages should be sent in each server.
+A channel with this name needs to exist in every server the bot is on
 - version and update date are just printed when the bot starts and serve no real purpose

 ## Planning to add: